 Taking hot showers in winter can dry out your skin.
 Limit your shower time to 10-15 minutes.
 Also, try using lukewarm water instead of hot water.
 Some people like using hot water in winter, which irritates the skin and prevents it from locking in hydration.

-15. Use Water Bowls with Heaters
+15. Use Water Bowls With Heaters

 If you use a radiator, consider placing a water bowl on top of the radiator or near to deal with the humidity woes.
 The water heated by your radiator will evaporate in the air, raising humidity levels.
 Some companies have even designed special humidity tanks that you can use with your heating system.